Olaf Nicolai

 About

-We developed the four posters through extensive research and iterative testing, refining the typographic compositions and calibrating them for large-format screen printing.
+We developed the four posters through extensive research and iterative testing, refining the typographic compositions for large-format application.
+They were later produced as large-scale hand screen prints for Knust Kunz Gallery Editions.
 The final works translate Nicolai’s conceptual approach into a precise yet theatrical visual language.
 They function not as announcements but as autonomous graphic works that hold tension between clarity and spectacle.

-We developed the four posters through extensive research and iterative testing, refining the typographic compositions and calibrating them for large-format screen printing.
+We developed the four posters through extensive research and iterative testing, refining the typographic compositions for large-format application.
+They were later produced as large-scale hand screen prints for Knust Kunz Gallery Editions.
 The final works translate Nicolai’s conceptual approach into a precise yet theatrical visual language.
 They function not as announcements but as autonomous graphic works that hold tension between clarity and spectacle.

 Credits